 - 1. Aeroplane: A power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight. - 2.
-Aircraft: Any machine that can derive support in the atmosphere from the reactions of the air other than the reactions of the air against the earth's surface. - 3.
+Aircraft: Any machine that can derive support in the atmosphere from the reactions of the air other than the reactions of the air against the earth's surface and includes balloon whether fixed or free, airship, kites, gliding and flying machines. - 3.
 Associated aircraft systems: Those aircraft systems drawing electrical/pneumatic power from an auxiliary power unit during ground operations. - 4.
 Auxiliary power-unit (APU): A self-contained power-unit on an aircraft providing electrical/pneumatic power to aircraft systems during ground operations. - 5.
 Bypass ratio: The ratio of the air mass flow through the bypass ducts of a gas turbine engine to the air mass flow through the combustion chambers calculated at maximum thrust when the engine is stationary in an international standard atmosphere at sea level. - 6.
 Derived version of a helicopter: A helicopter which, from the point of view of airworthiness, is similar to the noise certificated prototype but incorporates changes in type design which may affect its noise characteristics adversely. - 7.
 Derived version of an aeroplane: An aeroplane which, from the point of view of airworthiness, is similar to the noise certificated prototype but incorporates changes in type design which may affect its noise characteristics adversely. - 8.
 External equipment (helicopter): Any instrument, mechanism, part, apparatus, appurtenance, or accessory that is attached to or extends from the helicopter exterior but is not used nor is intended to be used for operating or controlling a helicopter in flight and is not part of an airframe or engine. - 9.
-Helicopter: A heavier-than-air aircraft supported in flight chiefly by the reactions of the air on one or more power-driven rotors on substantially vertical axes. - 10.
+Helicopter: helicopter means a heavier-than-air aircraft supported in flight by the reactions of the air on one or more power-driven rotors on substantially vertical axis. - 10.
 Human performance: Human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations. - 11.
-Powered-lift: A heavier-than-air aircraft capable of vertical take-off, vertical landing, and low-speed flight, which depends principally on engine-driven lift devices or engine thrust for the lift during these flight regimes and on non-rotating aerofoil(s) for lift during horizontal flight. - 12.
-Recertification: Certification of an aircraft with or without a revision to its certification noise levels, to a Standard different to that to which it was originally certificated. - 13.
-Self-sustaining powered sailplane: A powered aeroplane with available engine power which allows it to maintain level flight but not to take off under its own power.
+Powered-lift: A heavier-than-air aircraft capable of vertical take-off, vertical landing, and low-speed flight, which depends principally on engine-driven lift devices or engine thrust for the lift during these flight regimes and on non-rotating aerofoil(s) for lift during horizontal flight.

-- 14. State of Design: The State having jurisdiction over the organization responsible for the type design. - 15.
+- 12. Recertification: Certification of an aircraft with or without a revision to its certification noise levels, to a Standard different to that to which it was originally certificated. - 13.
+Self-sustaining powered sailplane: A powered aeroplane with available engine power which allows it to maintain level flight but not to take off under its own power. - 14.
+State of Design: The State having jurisdiction over the organization responsible for the type design. - 15.
 Subsonic aeroplane: An aeroplane incapable of sustaining level flight at speeds exceeding flight Mach number of 1. - 16.
 Tilt-rotor: A powered-lift capable of vertical take-off, vertical landing, and sustained low-speed flight, which depends principally on engine-driven rotors mounted on tiltable nacelles for the lift during these flight regimes and on nonrotating aerofoil(s) for lift during high-speed flight. - 17.
-Type Certificate: A document issued by a Contracting State to define the design of an aircraft type and to certify that this design meets the appropriate airworthiness requirements of that State.
+Type Certificate: Type certificate means a document issued, validated or accepted by Director General to signify that the design of an aircraft or engine or propeller, complies with the applicable type design standard specified by Director General.